yyu233/StudyNote/Linux/runlevel.md

 ## Run Level ##

+At any given time, a certain base set of processes are running.
+This state of the machine is called its runlevel, and it is denoted with a number from 0 through 6.

 Linux kernel has booted -> init program reads the /etc/inittab file -> if no specified value, the system will enter the default runlevel.
 Init spawns all other processes, runs as a daemon and typically has PID 1.
 The applications that are started by init are located in the /etc/rc.d folder.